HorizenOfficial/horizen-academy-v2/docs/architecture/blockchain-nodes.md

 A **node** is a computer that operates the software of a blockchain.

-The main function of a node is to store and validate blockchain transaction data in order to maintain a record of the blockchains history and/or to earn newly issued [cryptocurrency](cryptocurrency/cryptocurrency.md) from the network, also known as [mining](mining/crypto-mining.md) or block rewards.
+The main function of a node is to store and validate blockchain transaction data in order to maintain a record of the blockchain's history and/or to earn newly issued [cryptocurrency](cryptocurrency/cryptocurrency.md) from the network, also known as [mining](mining/crypto-mining.md) or block rewards.

 Nodes are operated by miners or validators, these are individuals or entities that earn rewards in the form of cryptocurrencies for helping validate transactions.
 To validate a transaction simply means to confirm that the amounts sent and the final account values of each counterparty are correct.